 After all the planning, proposal set-ups, consultations, and perhaps a few sleepless nights, you have finally been awarded a government contract!
 Congratulations!
 The time has come to celebrate all the hard work put into the proposal process and finally RELAX (yeah right) for a few hours, tops.

 Winning the government contract is just the first step in this wonderful bureaucratic journey, not the last.
-This reward is going to completely change how your accounting department functions, so where do you go from here?
+This reward is going to completely change how your accounting department and accounting systems function, so where do you go from here?

 Proactivity is the key to success – Schedule a meeting!